Have you ever wanted to know how to shoot like Klay Thompson? In this post, we did an in-depth analysis of Klay Thompson's shooting form.

 The reason his is able to maintain his form and time his alignment perfectly even when rotating in the air is because he understands how to stabilize and control his body.

 You’ll notice that when turning in the air, Klay will almost always land wider than how he started.

 He does this because spreading your feet or kicking out one leg while in the air allows shooters to increase their body control and their balance.

-This is a really interesting topic that I discuss in more detail in a separate video so if you want to learn more about the science of balance and how that can improve your accuracy, you can click this link right here.
+This is a really interesting topic that I discuss in more detail in a separate post so if you want to learn more about the science of balance and how that can improve your accuracy, you can click this link right here.

 On Klay’s release, his middle and ring finger curl under while his index finger stays up.
 Normally, the finger that goes down the most is the one that players apply the most pressure with so if the index finger stays up, it usually means that the player dominates with their middle finger.

 Klay’s release does look similar to other middle finger shooters.
 But there is also an article where Klay’s shooting coach talks about teaching Klay to make a V with his index and middle finger.
 And that makes it seem like he could potentially dominate with both his index and middle finger.
 And there are some clips that show signs of this.